-My 7-year-old daughter attended our town’s Park Program for 2 weeks in July.
-She had such a blast playing games, swimming and doing arts and crafts.
+My 7-year-old daughter attended our town’s Park Program for two weeks in July.
+She had such a blast playing games, swimming, and doing arts and crafts.
 Every day of camp, she came home with gimp to make friendship bracelets.
 Night after night we spent on the computer searching for tutorials.
-My daughter was in heaven making these for her friends, camp counselors and her sisters.
+My daughter was in heaven making these for her friends, camp counselors, and her sisters.
 Here are a few of our favorite (and easy) bracelet knots:

 The Cobra Stitch: Super easy to do with just 2 strands of gimp.
 This was my daughter’s favorite stitch.

 The Butterfly Stitch: A little more complicated, but turns out beautiful.
 We made a zipper pull for her backpack in this stitch.
 The butterfly stitch can even be made into a ring.
 Although this is a little more advanced, we’re planning on trying this soon.

 The Zipper Stitch: At my last count, we had about 20 zipper stitch bracelets.
 This one is super easy and uses 3 strands with two of them hanging straight, while the third is woven in and out of them.
 Looks like a real zipper at the end, especially if you use metallic gimp!